Joseph Lister: Edinburgh position

+Lister and Agnes spent Christmas 1864 with Joseph Jackson at Upton.
+In January, Lister attended a quite unusual operation by Syme in Edinburgh in which a patient's tongue was removed.
+A month later, Lister received an interesting letter from Jackson on fees that indicated Lister's growing private practice that he began in 1861.
+His practice was unusual, as it was solely dedicated to surgery, during a period when operations either took place at the doctor's surgery or at the patient's home.
+In March 1865, Lister and his colleagues became involved in the case of the murderer Edward William Pritchard who was employed as a doctor in Glasgow.
+Prichard had broken his oath.
+In a letter to his father, Lister expressed his sincere hope that he would be hung.

 Pasteur

-In the spring of 1865, while in conversation with Thomas Anderson, the chemistry professor at Glasgow introduced Lister to the latest research of the French chemist Louis Pasteur, who had discovered living things that caused fermentation and putrefaction.
-At that time, Lister was not a wide reader of continental literature nor of chemical literature, but eventually five of the papers that Pasteur published between 1857 and 1863 would directly influence his work on antiseptics.
-The first of two papers that Anderson gave to Lister was Sur les corpuscules organisés qui existent dans l'atmosphère, examen de la doctrine des générations spontanées 1861 (On the organized particles that exist in the atmosphere, examination of the doctrine of spontaneous generations) In this paper, Pasteur destroyed the theory of spontaneous generation by proving the hypothesis that life in boiled infusions arose from spores.
-He also proved that particles in the air could be cultivated; and if they were introduced from the air, into a sterile liquid, they would reappear and multiply in the liquid.
-The second paper that Lister read that day was Pasteur's magnum opus, titled Examen du rôle attribué au gaz oxygène atmosphérique dans la destruction des matières animales et végétales après la mort 1863 (Examination of the role attributed to atmospheric oxygen gas in the destruction of animal and plant matter after death). that appeared in the journal Comptes rendus hebdomadaires of the French Academy of Sciences on 29 June 1863.
-The paper concluded that fermination, putrefaction and slow combustion destroyed organic matter and these were necessary processes for life to exist.
-Pasteur learned that slow combustion was related to the anaerobic conditions that were present, if microorganisms were present.
+At the end of 1864 or during the spring of 1865 (sources vary) while walking home with Thomas Anderson, the chemistry professor at Glasgow and discussing putrefaction, Anderson drew Lister's attention to the latest research of the French chemist Louis Pasteur, who had discovered living things that caused fermentation and putrefaction.
+Lister had not been a wide reader of continental literature, but began reading the weekly journal Comptes rendus hebdomadaires of the French Academy of Sciences in the years 1860-1863 where Pasteur discussed fermentation and putrefaction.

+The two papers that Anderson recommended to Lister were Sur les corpuscules organisés qui existent dans l'atmosphère, examen de la doctrine des générations spontanées 1861 (On the organized particles that exist in the atmosphere, examination of the doctrine of spontaneous generations).
+In this paper, Pasteur disproved the theory of spontaneous generation by proving the hypothesis that life in boiled infusions arose from spores.
+He also proved that particles in the air could be cultivated; and that if they were introduced from the air into a sterile liquid, they would reappear and multiply in the liquid.
+The second paper was Pasteur's magnum opus, titled Examen du rôle attribué au gaz oxygène atmosphérique dans la destruction des matières animales et végétales après la mort 1863 (Examination of the role attributed to atmospheric oxygen gas in the destruction of animal and plant matter after death), published 29 June 1863.
+The paper concluded that fermentation, putrefaction and slow combustion destroyed organic matter and these were necessary processes for life to exist.
+Pasteur learned that slow combustion was related to the anaerobic conditions when microorganisms were present.